sankar-1776/Wissensbar/README.md

 I will keep updating the program so that it becomes more and more user-friendly and more like a Command Line.

 ### Latest Release:
-The latest release of the Wissensbar Calculator is the 1.1.0 version.
-This version came out with color coding for the user interface.
-It makes that console window and the user's use of it look more and more professional, as well as organized like it is in Linux Terminals.
-It is by far, one of the best upgrades to the Wissensbar Calculator, but it did come at a price...

-Now, I could hide this issue from you, but then that wouldn't help you or me.
-So, in order for us to have a program that is very user friendly and immaculate in its functionings, I will need your help.
-If you spot any unexpected error, possibly something that you don't understand, then please remeber, that is possibly a part of the price that we payed for this color coded version.
+The latest version of the Wissensbar Calculator is the 1.1.2 release.
+It has come with some major upgrades and I've also introduced a style for the user to navigate the console.
+You can use some special commands to navigate it.
+For now, the commands are not much, and I will be listing them below for your reference.

+> Use the command **cr_calc{}** to start the Circls Area Calculator.
+> Use the command **help{}** to access the Help Module.

+In order to get back to the terminal, use the code **'tc'** in the *What Type An Answer Do You Want Console*, and you will be brought back to the terminal.

 ---

 ## Downloading the Wissensbar Calculator:
 Have you ever come across a point in time when you hated installing a program onto the hard-drive of your computer?
 Frankly, I have.
 It can be irritating.
 So I said, don't install it!
 Why don't I create my project so that it can be installed without the user facing any problem of running a Setup Wizard, and stuff.